Chapter 5: New Beginnings

-When Blackhawk left the mess, he’d made quite a few friends, including two of his assailants and many onlookers.
+Blackhawk left the mess.
+He’d made quite a few friends, including two of his assailants and many onlookers.
 He was pleased with the way things had turned out, especially as it made it less likely he’d be charged with brawling.

-He walked to his shanty, looking forward to his cot, while reviewing the map, memorizing the layout of the military section.
+He walked to his shanty, looking forward to his cot, while reviewing the map, memorizing the layout of the army section.

-Drawing out the silver chain, he took the buttons from his breast pocket, slid the chain through each, then fastened it behind his neck.
+Drawing out the silver chain, he took the buttons from his breast pocket, slid the chain through each and fastened it behind his neck.

 The way is clear when it is needed.